cryptosharks131/lndg/README.md

 3. Inbound Flow Details - This shows the amount routed inbound next to the amount rebalanced out
 4. Updates - This is the number of updates the channel has had and is directly correlated to the space it takes up in channel.db

+#### LNDg also provides a P&L page in order to track overall metrics and profitability of the node.

 ### Password Protected Login
 The initial login username is `lndg-admin` but can be easily modified by going to the page found here: `/lndg-admin`